-These measurable objectives are then used to evaluate alternative management strategies, and can be used to develop the specifics of a MSE simulation framework.
+These measurable objectives are then used to define a performance metric that is used to evaluate alternative management strategies.
+Measureable objectives can also be used to develop the specifics of a MSE simulation framework.
 For example, what spatial resolution is needed to evaluate the objectives (e.g., coast-wide single area vs. spatial operating model).
 The development of measureable objectives may be iterative, in that they may be revised as the MSE evolves and more is understood about the relative performance of various management procedures.

 Task 2.
-Develop Performance metrics to evaluate objectives
+Develop performance metrics to evaluate objectives